 Email: Depends on the location

 Harvest Home is a residential program in Los Angeles built to assist homeless pregnant women and their children.
-As such, it’s one of the best places to donate maternity and baby items, clothes, and toys.
+As such, it’s one of the best places to donate maternity clothing, baby items, clothes, and toys.
 Just keep in mind you need to contact them in advance to arrange the donation pick-up.

 Address: Physical location not available online for safety issues.

 Always in search of gently used items, the San Fernando Valley Rescue Mission accepts donation pick-ups of mostly all children and baby items, as long as they are in excellent condition, so make sure to check their instructions.
+You can schedule a time and they will come and pick up from your home for free.

 Address: 8756 Canby Avenue, Northridge, CA 91325